 Let’s start at the beginning.
-A beneficial owner is an individual who ultimately owns or controls more than 25% of a company’s shares or voting rights, or who otherwise exercise control over the company or its management.
+A beneficial owner is an individual who ultimately owns or controls more than 25% of a company’s shares or voting rights, or who otherwise exercises control over the company or its management.
 Where such an interest is held through a trust, the trustee(s) or anyone who controls the trust will be registered as the beneficial owner(s).

 Not everyone wants to be identified as the beneficial owner.
 Many criminals will deliberately use the opacity of corporate vehicles to hide their identity, the true purpose of the account and the source or use of funds or property associated with the corporate vehicle.